-So far the double tracking electric railway lines reaches to the border with Thailand at Padang Besar Station, south to Gemas, with the final stretch of line on the KTMB North -South route to Johor Bahru, yet to be constructed.
+So far the double-track electric railway lines reach to the border with Thailand at Padang Besar Station and south to Gemas, with the final stretch of line on the KTMB North-South route to Johor Bahru, yet to be constructed.

-Malaysia's high speed trains can travel at speeds of up to 160 kilometres an hour and have made travel in Peninsular Malaysia by train so much faster and more convenient, with more new stations opened to smaller towns previously not connected by the Intercity Trains.
+Malaysia's high speed trains can travel at speeds of up to 160 kilometres an hour (140 km/h in service) and has made travel in Peninsular Malaysia by train so much faster and more convenient, with more new stations opened to smaller towns previously not connected by the Intercity Trains and new KTM Komuter (commuter) trains in the north-west.

-As of the 10th October 2015 and the opening of the double electrified tracks to Gemas, there are a number of new ETS routes.
+As of October '15 and the opening of the double electrified tracks to Gemas, there are a number of new ETS routes.

 From this date a new ETS route from Gemas to Padang Besar and a new ETS route from Gemas to Butterworth Penang started, adding to the new routes between KL Sentral and Butterworth and KL Sentral to Padang Besar.